supercat1337/rpc/README.md

 The purpose of this library is to enable communication between different parts of an application, or between different applications, using a standardized RPC protocol.
 This allows developers to write code that can be executed remotely, and receive responses from the remote execution.

-Here are some specific features and purposes of this library:
-- RPC protocol implementation: The library provides an implementation of the RPC protocol, which defines the format and structure of RPC requests and responses.
-- Request and response handling: The library provides classes and functions for creating, sending, and receiving RPC requests and responses.
-- Error handling: The library provides mechanisms for handling errors that occur during RPC communication, such as parsing errors, invalid requests, and internal server errors.
-- Event-driven architecture: The library uses an event-driven architecture, which allows developers to write code that responds to specific events, such as receiving an RPC response.
-- Decoupling: The library helps to decouple different parts of an application, or different applications, by providing a standardized way of communicating between them.

-Some possible use cases for this library include:
-- Microservices architecture: This library could be used to implement communication between microservices in a distributed system.
-- Client-server architecture: This library could be used to implement communication between a client and a server in a client-server architecture.
-- Distributed computing: This library could be used to implement distributed computing systems, where tasks are executed remotely and results are returned to the client.
-- Overall, the purpose of this library is to provide a standardized way of implementing RPC communication in JavaScript applications, and to enable developers to write code that can be executed remotely and receive responses from the remote execution.

-### The library consists of the following classes and functions:
-- responseEventHandler class: This class is used to handle RPC responses and events.
-- RPCRequestMessage class: This class is used to create RPC requests.
-- RPCDataResponseMessage class: This class is used to create RPC responses.
-- RPCErrorResponseMessage class: This class is used to create RPC error responses.
-- RPCPagedResponseMessage class: This class is used to create RPC paged responses.
-- extractRPCResponse(object, response_id = null, notify = true) - This function takes a JSON response object and extracts a response message from it.
-It checks the response type (error, data, or paged data) and creates a corresponding response message object (RPCErrorResponseMessage, RPCDataResponseMessage, or RPCPagedResponseMessage).
-If notification is enabled, it notifies the response event handler with the extracted response message.
-The function returns the extracted response message.
-- rpcFetch(input, options, id = null, notify = true) - This function fetches a resource using the RPC protocol and returns a response message.
-- rpcFetchData(input, options, id = null, notify = true) - This function fetches data using the RPC protocol and returns a response message.
-This function acts as a wrapper around the `rpcFetch` function.
-- rpcFetchPageData(input, options, id = null, notify = true) - This function fetches paged data using the RPC protocol and returns a response message.
-This function acts as a wrapper around the `rpcFetch` function.

 ## Installation

 To install the library, run the following command: